leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 Managing logistics means providing logistical support to teams and making sure that drivers have everything they need to do their jobs.

 This means coordinating different structures and processes that allow other teams to do their tasks efficiently.
-For example, ensuring drivers go to the right depot site to pick-up orders.
+For example, ensuring drivers go to the right depot site to pick up orders.

 ### What Does Fleet Dispatching Look Like?